GoogleChrome/web.dev/src/site/content/en/learn/forms/accessibility/index.md

 making it a larger target.

 {% Aside %}
-The next time you add a form control, try adding the `<label>` first.
+The next time you add a form control, add the `<label>` first.
 Think about the purpose of the form control, and describe the purpose to the user.
 Make it easy for people to enter valid data quickly and accurately.
 {% endAside %}